BIC-MNI/man-pages/_man/minctracc.md

 The deformation field is represented by a vector-valued 3D volume with -step distance between nodes.

-`-nonlinear`: specifies that a non-linear deformation field should be estimated. the -nonlinear can take on one of the following optional arguments: xcorr, diff, sqdiff, label, chamfer, corrcoeff, or opticalflow to define the objective function to be used to compare the source and target volumes.
+`-nonlinear` : specifies that a non-linear deformation field should be estimated. the -nonlinear can take on one of the following optional arguments: xcorr, diff, sqdiff, label, chamfer, corrcoeff, or opticalflow to define the objective function to be used to compare the source and target volumes.

-`-sub_lattice <val>`: Defines the number of nodes along the diameter of the sublattice that defined the local neighbourhood used to estimate the deformation vector.
+`-sub_lattice <val>` : Defines the number of nodes along the diameter of the sublattice that defined the local neighbourhood used to estimate the deformation vector.

-`-lattice_diameter <valx> <valy> <valz>`: determines the size (in mm) of the sublattice used to define the local neighbouhood.
+`-lattice_diameter <valx> <valy> <valz>` : determines the size (in mm) of the sublattice used to define the local neighbouhood.

-`-use_magnitude` use magnitude data local deformation (default). this flag tells minctracc that a local sublattice will be needed.
+`-use_magnitude` : use magnitude data local deformation (default). this flag tells minctracc that a local sublattice will be needed.
 You normally don't have to specify this flag.

-`-optical_flow` a flag to use optical flow to compute deformation on the two firstmain source/model volumes.
+`-optical_flow` : a flag to use optical flow to compute deformation on the two firstmain source/model volumes.

-`-use_simplex` a flag to use 3D simplex optimization for local deformation (default).
+`-use_simplex` : a flag to use 3D simplex optimization for local deformation (default).

-`-quadratic` a flag to turn on local quadratic fitting for local deformation.
+`-quadratic` : a flag to turn on local quadratic fitting for local deformation.

-`-use_local` a flag to turn on local smoothing. by default, minctracc uses global smoothing for regularization.
+`-use_local` : a flag to turn on local smoothing. by default, minctracc uses global smoothing for regularization.

-`-use_nonisotropic` a flag to turn on directionally sensitive smoothing (def=isotropic smoothing) when usinglocal smoothing.
+`-use_nonisotropic` : a flag to turn on directionally sensitive smoothing (def=isotropic smoothing) when usinglocal smoothing.

-`-super` <val>: super sample deformation field during optimization (default=2) to speed up the evaluation of local deformation vectors.
+`-super <val>` : super sample deformation field during optimization (default=2) to speed up the evaluation of local deformation vectors.

-`-no_super` turn off the super sample deformation field during optimization.
+`-no_super` : turn off the super sample deformation field during optimization.

-`-iterations <val>` this is the number of iterations for non-linear optimization (default value: 4).
+`-iterations <val>` : this is the number of iterations for non-linear optimization (default value: 4).

-`-weight <val>`: Weighting factor for each iteration in nl optimization.
+`-weight <val>` : Weighting factor for each iteration in nl optimization.
 This defines how much of the currently estimated vector should be added to the deformation field (default value: 0.6).

-`-stiffness <val>`: Weighting factor to define smoothness for regularization at each iteration (default value: 0.5).
+`-stiffness <val>` : Weighting factor to define smoothness for regularization at each iteration (default value: 0.5).

 `-similarity_cost_ratio <val>` Weighting factor to reduce the effect of large